protdb/uniprot_meta_tool/README.md

 this tool is designed to be useful and simple interface for [UniProt.org](https://uniprot.org) knowlege base witch can  be used to simply get protein metadata by its ID

+**NOTE:** this package is in early stage of development so be careful!

 ## Examples

 ```